kruus/gen-dnn/README.md

 tar xvfz vednnx.tar.gz
 tar xvfz vejit.tar.gz
 ```

+(**v1.0+** note if using more modern branches: using these optimized kernels and libraries
+needs to be re-introduced.
+Use `./build.sh -h` for some help about new build options for VE.
+Perhaps try `./build.sh -att` to get started with a default build and run a few sanity checks)

 Before building, make sure `CC` and `CXX` are set to `ncc` and `nc++`
 and that they are in your path.
 Also, `NLC_HOME` must be set